baoqiangma96/XAI_evaluation_HNC/README.md

 What you will get

-A grid of saliency heatmaps for each runnable XAI method

-2D / 3D visual overlays
+A grid of saliency heatmaps for each runnable XAI method, 3D visual overlays

-Model predictions (Top-1 / Top-5)
+Model predictions

-JSON summary of prediction and target class

 This tab lets you visually compare different explanation methods before running full quantitative evaluation in Tab 3.